Gravitational Waves from the Hagedorn Phase: Boltzmann equations for string thermodynamics

 \subsection{Moving out of equilibrium: equilibration rates}

-Unlike other approaches to thermodynamics, Boltzmann equations allow us to study thermodynamics out of equilibrium, which has important applications in cosmology.
+Boltzmann equations allow us to study thermodynamics out of equilibrium, which has important applications in cosmology.
 In this section, we illustrate some non-equilibrium aspects of our toy model.
 We will solve for the evolution of fluctuations $\delta n (x,t)$ in the ensemble, finding the rate at which these perturbations decay.
 The lessons learned from this toy model allow to compute equilibration rates of any system described by a Boltzmann equation.

 Let us thus study the integro-differential equation obtained by linearizing~\eqref{eq:lowe-thorlacius} around the equilibrium solution~\eqref{eq:eq-dist-closed}, which we denote $\Bar{n}(x)$.
 Namely, for $n(x,t)=\Bar{n}(x)+\delta n(x,t)$, we find at order $\mathcal{O}(\delta n)$ and letting the perturbation carry no energy: